MFYDev/THUIARWeb/README.md

 # 💪 Get Started

-Before downloading the site, lets first install Hugo Extended and its prerequisites.
+Before download the repository, lets first install Hugo Extended and its prerequisites.

 Choose your operating system below to get started.